Today we’re continuing the #52WeeksOfScrivener series with a discussion about saving whole drafts of your WIP (work in progress).

 The Challenge of a Second Draft

-If you follow along with the blog, you know I’m working on Novel 2, and that I’m just embarking on some massive edits.
+If you follow along with the blog, you know I’m working on draft two of my second novel, and that I’m embarking on some massive edits.
 Basically, I’ve been typing away at this baby for years, and now it’s time to transform it from a collection of pages into a real story.

 While I don’t want to start editing without saving what I have, it feels a little tedious to do a snapshot of each chapter.
 Also, I tend to forget to do things like backing up my work once I get rolling creatively.